-- business investment in the area will support and create a sustainable, diverse and thriving economy that is accessible and appropriate to the needs of all the community, where the social and environmental performance of the economy is improved - investment at strategic and other employment locations will help create a stronger economy (including at Norwich city centre; Norwich Research Park, Hethel Engineering Centre, Old Catton, Sprowston, Rackheath, Thorpe St Andrew Growth Triangle, Longwater, Wymondham and around Norwich International Airport).
-Growing the local economies in Main Towns and Key Service Centres will help revitalise the whole economy - access to and across the area will be improved with the completion of the Northern Distributor Road (NDR) and the Long Stratton bypass.
-As a key element of the Norwich Area Transportation Strategy (NATS) the NDR is needed to service current transport requirements and is a prerequisite for development of housing and employment to the north east of Norwich.
+- Growing the local economies in Main Towns and Key Service Centres will help revitalise the whole economy - access to and across the area will be improved with the completion of the NDR and the Long Stratton bypass.
+As a key element of NATS the NDR is needed to service current transport requirements and is a pre-requisite for development of housing and employment to the north east of Norwich.
 The NDR will enable significantly enhanced public transport, cycling and walking networks.
 A Bus Rapid Transit network will serve key destinations.
 Rural isolation will be reduced by improving transport networks and encouraging and enabling new communication and information technologies.
-Aided by this package of measures, people will need to use their cars less as jobs, shops, schools, services and recreational facilities will be in areas accessible by public transport, cycling and pedestrian routes more visitors will be attracted to the area by enhancing links between the wider Norwich area and places of natural beauty such as the Broads, the Brecks and the coast
+Aided by this package of measures, people will need to use their cars less as jobs, shops, schools, services and recreational facilities will be in areas accessible by public transport, cycling and pedestrian routes - more visitors will be attracted to the area by enhancing links between the wider Norwich area and places of natural beauty such as the Broads, the Brecks and the coast